m-peker/Python-Notes/README.md

 <b><font color="red">Generators  (in Turkish)</font></b>

-In this lesson we will try to understand the generators in Python.
+In this section, we will try to understand the generators in Python.